agude/agude.github.io/_books/the_evolutionary_void.md

 image: /books/covers/the_evolutionary_void.jpg
 ---

-The final book in Hamilton's Void Trilogy, <span class="book-title">The Evolutionary Void</span>, wraps up the series well, but a little too quickly.
+The final book in Hamilton's Void Trilogy, <cite class="book-title">The Evolutionary Void</cite>, wraps up the series well, but a little too quickly.
 All the characters and storylines arrive where they're needed and then the story is over.

 At the end of {% include book_link.html title="The Temporal Void" %}, Edeard
 learns that he can rewind his world to a point of his choosing to get a second (or third, or forth, ...) chance to do things right.
-In <span class="book-title">The Evolutionary Void</span>, Edeard uses this power to try to make his world perfect.
+In <cite class="book-title">The Evolutionary Void</cite>, Edeard uses this power to try to make his world perfect.

 Edeard brings peace to his city, for a time.
 Soon he runs into other psychics